manzyun/dotfiles/README.rst

 ###################
-My vim config files
+My dotfiles
 ###################

 What's this ?
 =============

-It's my vim config files.
+It's my dotfiles.
 Not anymore.

 How to use ?